 Organizing a plant nanny during your vacation is one of the easiest ways to keep your plants alive when away.

-Ask your neighbor or a good (and reliable) friend close by to water your plants while you’re gone.
-Having another human person look after your plants has many benefits compared to self-watering systems as he/she will:
+Ask your neighbor or a good (reliable) friend close by to water your plants while you’re gone.
+Having another human person look after your plants has many benefits compared to self-watering systems, as they will:

 - Water your plants only as needed